SylviaOne/Repo-hub/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.